-A high school or home-schooled student who has completed their sophomore year may enroll for a maximum of two courses per semester and one course per summer session.
-The student must have a minimum of 2.50 CGPA.
-Student must obtain and submit a High School Concurrent Enrollment Form including an admission application and their high school transcript.
-The student is required to take the college placement test.
-Student must maintain a "C" grade average.
+School Concurrent Enrollment Form including an admission application and his/her high school transcript.
+The student is required to take the college placement tests.
+The student must maintain a "C" grade average.
 The student must meet the prerequisite and course requirements.
 The student transcript will be established based on credit earned from the college.
 A student is not permitted to audit courses.